arnoheigvd/DAI_labo1_Schildbock/README.md

 - Electronic Codebook (ECB) Mode -> In ECB mode, each block of plaintext is encrypted independently with the same key.

 > [!WARNING]
-> The user should be aware of :
+> The user should be aware of:
-> - If the same plaintext block is encrypted multiple times, it will produce the same ciphertext block each time.
+> - When the same plaintext block is encrypted repeatedly, it will generate identical ciphertext blocks, which can expose patterns in the data.
-> - The key given by the user is transformed in a 256 bits key with the SHA-256 algorithm, **without salt**.
-It makes our encryption vulnerable to brute force or dictionnary attacks
+> - The user-provided key is converted into a 256-bit key using the SHA-256 algorithm **without salt**, which leaves the encryption susceptible to brute force or dictionary attacks.
-> - Our implementation doesn't requires authentification, so the integrity of the data can't be assured.
+> - Our aplication doesn't implement any authentication, meaning the integrity of the encrypted data cannot be guaranteed or verified.

 ### How it works
 1. The user provides the files he needs to encrypt/decrypt and the shared key.
 2. The user's key is transformed in a 256 bits key and in a SecretKeySpec to be used by the Java Cipher class.
 3. The input file is read by 128-bits blocks and encrypted with AES, then directly writed in the output file.
-4. If the total data size ins't a multiple of 16 (bytes -> 128 bits), a padding is added using PKCS5Padding.
+4. If the total data size isn't a multiple of 16 (bytes -> 128 bits), a padding is added using PKCS5Padding.
 5. The files are closed, the input file's datas are untouched and the output file is the encrypted version.

 ### Examples